 In Central Asia the Venice Commission developed several bilateral and regional projects in such fields as constitutional assistance, constitutional justice, reform of the judiciary and electoral legislation and practice.
 National authorities in Kazakhstan, Kyrgyzstan and Tajikistan engaged in a constructive dialogue with the Commission and the number of concrete actions has been constantly increasing in the past ten years.

 The Commission actively co-operates with countries of Southern Mediterranean region.
 It established contacts with Arab countries even before the Arab Awakening and this farsightedness proved very useful.
 After the Arab spring the Commission established a very good co-operation with Morocco and Tunisia.
-Successful projects in these countries helped to establish and to develop a dialogue with other countries of the region such as Egypt, Jordan and Libya.
-In this respect 2013 was a crucial year since it provided the basis for exploring new possibilities for the Venice Commission’s assistance to countries of Maghreb and Middle East.
+Successful projects in these countries helped to establish and to develop a dialogue with other countries of the region such as Egypt, Lebanon, Jordan, Palestine* and Libya.

 Latin American countries have been always interested sharing experiences and best practices in such fields as democratic transition, constitution-building, constitutional justice and electoral legislation and practice with Europe.
 The Venice Commission became crucial for making such dialogue possible.
 In recent years the Commission and with its partners in Brazil, Chile, Mexico and Peru prepared and successfully carried out activities and projects in the above-mentioned fields.
 Supported by the EU the Commission also successfully completed a project focussed on implementation of the new constitution in Bolivia in 2011 - 2012.